Map of London Hoods & Gangs

 *Not Created by KultureVulturez.
 Colors on the map are unknown.

-Maybe the only place in the United Kingdom where there is heavy street activity.
+While not the only place in the United Kingdom where there is street activity, but no other city in England or the U.K. is as active as the city of London.
 Many years ago, London was the largest in the world, well large enough to attract ethnic groups and cultures from all around the world.
-With many different ethnicities settling in London, the large European city would eventually become a melting pot of street gangs, from white gangs to black gangs to Turkish gangs to African gangs to Arab gangs to Eastern European gangs, even Asian gangs.
+With many different ethnicities settling in London, the large European city would eventually become a melting pot of street gangs, from white gangs to black gangs to Turkish gangs to African gangs to Arab gangs to Eastern European gangs, even Asian gangs have been founded to be in the mix.
 People from places like Russia, Turkey, Jamaica, Bulgaria, Albania, or Somali, just to name a few, have found their way into the streets of London by claiming their own section.

 While the violence is not as quite on a level of America with a very minimal presence of firearms, as one would witness just as many knife attacks, if not more, than shootings.
 One thing that is very true is that every ethnic gang or so-called “organization” has their hands in some type of illicit activities.
 Many outsiders seek to find London as a goldmine, or a city where there is a profit to be made.
 Human trafficking and prostitution, high end thefts, fraud and identity theft, narcotics from cocaine to heroin, just about everything goes on in the streets of London.